Alexander Glazunov: Married life

 In 1929, at age 64, Glazunov married the 54-year-old Olga Nikolayevna Gavrilova (1875–1968).
 The previous year, Olga's daughter Elena Gavrilova had been the soloist in the first Paris performance of his Piano Concerto No. 2 in B major, Op.
 100. He subsequently adopted Elena (she is sometimes referred to as his stepdaughter), and she then used the name Elena Glazunova.
 In 1928, Elena had married the pianist Sergei Tarnowsky, who managed Glazunov's professional and business affairs in Paris, such as negotiating his United States appearances with Sol Hurok.
 (Tarnowsky was also a noted piano teacher, whose students included Vladimir Horowitz.)
 Elena later appeared as Elena Gunther-Glazunova after her second marriage, to Herbert Gunther (1906–1978).

 Death

 Glazunov died in Neuilly-sur-Seine (near Paris) at the age of 70 in 1936.
 In 1972 his remains were reinterred at the Alexander Nevsky Monastery in Leningrad.

 Works and influence

-Glazunov's most popular works nowadays are his ballets The Seasons and Raymonda, some of his later symphonies, particularly the Fourth, Fifth and Sixth, the Polonaise from Les Sylphides, and his two Concert Waltzes.
+Glazunov's most popular works are his ballets The Seasons and Raymonda, some of his later symphonies, particularly the Fourth, Fifth and Sixth, the Polonaise from Les Sylphides, and his two Concert Waltzes.
 His Violin Concerto, which was a favorite vehicle for Jascha Heifetz, is still sometimes played and recorded.
 His last work, the Saxophone Concerto (1934), showed his ability to adapt to Western fashions in music at that time.